The outbreak of COVID-19 coupled with the public health controls put in place by the Government has led to substantial loss to businesses.

 Our solicitors can provide comprehensive and thorough guidance in connection with recovering your losses if your claim has initially been refused by your insurer.

-If you wish to seek advice or to register your interest in participating in a group action against your insurer, please follow our online sign up process.
+If you wish to seek advice or to register your interest in participating in a group action against your insurer, please complete the form below.

 As a result of COVID-19 many policyholders whose businesses were affected suffered substantial losses.
 This led to a large number of claims under BI policies.
 Whilst some insurers accepted liability, others had disputed liability leading to concern about the lack of clarity and certainty surrounding the wording of policies and their coverage.